Uncover in a day, some of the best-hidden gems Dublin has to offer. Find here a special guide on one of our favourite cities in the world.

 Hidden gems Dublin: best afternoon tea

-Afternoon tea may be a traditionally English affair, but the Irish know how to do it well.
+Afternoon tea may be a traditional English affair, but the Irish know how to do it well.
 Whether you’re looking for cheap and cheerful or a truly decadent experience, Dublin is crawling with places that offer a delightful spot of tea.

 The Shelbourne Hotel